InstantSfM: Towards GPU-Native SfM for the Deep Learning Era: Related Works

+\textbf{Learning-Based SfM.} Significant progress has been made in learning-based SfM, including end-to-end differentiable SfM pipelines such as VGGSfM~\cite{wang2024vggsfm}.
+An orthogonal line of research~\cite{wang2025vggt} approaches the same goal in a feedforward manner by leveraging pretrained image-3D encoder such as DUSt3R~\cite{wang2024dust3r}.
+However, these methods are either computationally expensive in terms of time and memory, limited to small or moderate-scale scenes, or lack guarantees for generalization to out-of-distribution cases.

-Bundle Adjustment (BA) is a key optimization method used to refine camera parameters and 3D scene structure by minimizing the reprojection error, which represents the 2D pixel difference between the observed points in the images and the projections of the estimated 3D points onto those images.
-The reprojection error for each 3D point is evaluated across all images where the point is visible.
-The classic BA formulation involves adjusting both the camera poses and the 3D point positions to minimize the total sum of these errors across all points and images, thereby improving the accuracy and consistency of the 3D reconstruction~\cite{zhan2024imatching}.
-It boils down to solving a non-linear least squares problems, whose size scales with the number of images and 3D points.
+\textbf{Non-Linear Optimization.} BA is a key optimization method used to refine camera parameters and 3D scene structure by minimizing the reprojection error.
+It boils down to solving a non-linear least squares problem, whose size scales with the number of images and 3D points.
 Since there is no general closed-form solution, most of the literature focuses on developing efficient second-order numerical solvers for BA, ranging from Gauss-Newton methods to the more robust Levenberg-Marquardt (LM) algorithm~\cite{ranganathan2004levenberg}.
-Widely-used BA frameworks are either C++-based, enabling parallelization on CPU such as Ceres~\cite{agarwal2012ceres} and GTSAM~\cite{dellaert2022borglab}, or PyTorch implementations such as DeepLM~\cite{huang2021deeplm}, which utilize PyTorch's autograd engine for Jacobian calculations.
+Widely-used BA frameworks are either C++-based, enabling parallelization on CPU such as Ceres~\cite{ceres} and GTSAM~\cite{dellaert2022borglab}, or PyTorch implementations such as DeepLM~\cite{huang2021deeplm}, which utilize PyTorch's autograd engine for Jacobian calculations.

-Recent work has explored GPU-based sparse bundle adjustment optimizations~\cite{zhan2024bundle}, demonstrating significant acceleration through sparse matrix operations and cuSPARSE implementations for BA problems.
-Building upon these sparse-aware techniques, we extend the approach to encompass both bundle adjustment and global positioning within a unified PyTorch framework.
-Although existing tools achieve high accuracy, they either remain inefficient for large-scale BA problems \cite{ceres} or cannot generalize to more types of problems such as GP \cite{huang2021deeplm}.
-An orthogonal line of research, such as~\cite{han2025building}, proposes a convex relaxation of the original BA objective; however, it relies on monocular depth estimation and is not designed to handle outliers.
-Our work builds upon established sparse-aware BA techniques and extends them to accelerate both GP and BA in a comprehensive SfM pipeline.
+\textbf{GPU-based BA.} Recent work has explored GPU-based BA optimizations~\cite{zhan2026bundle}, demonstrating significant acceleration through sparse matrix operations and cuSPARSE implementations.
+Building upon these sparse-aware techniques, we extend the approach to encompass both BA and global positioning within a unified PyTorch framework.
+Although existing tools achieve high accuracy, they either remain inefficient for large-scale BA problems \cite{ceres} or cannot generalize to more types of problems\cite{huang2021deeplm}.